FLIMLABS/FLIM-Phasors-simulator/Readme.md

-# FLIM-Phasors simulator v1.0
+# FLIM-Phasors simulator v2.0

 With the FLIM-Phasors simulator it is possible to create FLIM images and display them along with the associated [phasor plot](#phasor_plotting).

-Two types of function are available in this first release for creating artificial FLIM datasets:
+Four types of function are available in this second release for creating artificial FLIM datasets:

 1. [**half_image**](#half_image) function produces an image made up my two subimages having equal intensities but different lifetimes &tau;<sub>1</sub> and &tau;<sub>2</sub>